 The change happening on the waterfront includes many projects and partners collaborating to achieve a great waterfront.
-The Office of the Waterfront works closely with each of these related projects to ensure strong coordination.
+The Office of the Waterfront and Civic Projects works closely with each of these related projects to ensure strong coordination.
 Check out brief descriptions of the related projects and use the links below to learn more.

 Pike Place Market's MarketFront

 Pike Place Market is growing for the first time in 40 years with the new “MarketFront,” a waterfront-facing westward expansion of the Market featuring more small businesses, farmers, senior housing, public art, and a new neighborhood center.

 The expansion provides views of Elliott Bay from a public plaza, new dining, shopping and entertainment opportunities, additional public parking, and low-income housing for seniors.

 - PikeUp! website for information on MarketFront history and benefits

 Seattle Aquarium Ocean Pavilion

-- Master Plan on Seattle Aquarium website - July 2015
+- Ocean Pavilion planning on the Seattle Aquarium website